umar-ahmed1/react-quiz-app/README.md

-A Trivia game that based off a user-selected topic, generates a 5 question quiz.
+A Trivia game that generates a 5 question quiz based off a user-selected topic.
-This is my first official React project that was made from scratch.
-This was a very fun project and I learned a lot while working on it.
+This was a very challenging project and I learned a lot while working on it.

 Skills demonstrated:
 -React (states, effects, components, conditional rendering)